rks101/eglinux/README.md

 ## nohup

-When running a command on the terminal, upon closing the terminal or disconnecting the remote session (ssh), the command stops.
+When running a command in the terminal, it stops upon closing the terminal or disconnecting the remote session (SSH).

-Suppose the command was executed interactively; now the exit status may be unknown or incomplete.
+Suppose the command was executed interactively (update, upgrade); now the exit status may be unknown or incomplete.

-We can use nohup (no hang up) to tell the OS not to trap the SIGHUP signal to stop such interactive command execution.
+We can use nohup (no hang up) to instruct the OS not to trap the SIGHUP signal, thereby preventing it from stopping interactive command execution.

 Run a bash script to back up resources:
 ```